A P\'olya-Gamma Sampler for a Generalized Logistic Regression: Simulation Studies

+We further compare the performance of our P\'olya-Gamma sampler to the one of $BC_{el}$.
+Table \ref{EL:beta5dim} and Table \ref{EL:beta10dim} shows the posterior means of $p$ and $\bm{\beta}$, and the standard deviations over $100$ different simulated datasets.
+As in the scenario with $p$ known, we choose a much less vaguer normal prior distribution $\mathcal{N}(\bm{\nu}=0,B=9\cdot I_k)$ for $\bm{\beta}$.
+Results are based on 20,000 posterior samples obtained with $BC_{el}$.
+It can be easily seen that when $p<1$, the P\'olya-Gamma sampler outperforms the $BC_{el}$ substantially, in terms of both the posterior means and standard deviations across different datasets.
+The advantage of P\'olya-Gamma sampler against $BC_{el}$ reduces when $p>1$, however, the standard deviations still suggest that P\'olya-Gamma sampler is more consistent.

+As done previously with $p$ known, here, with $p$ unknown, we display in Figure \ref{Fig_Chain_Simu} the posterior chains for a specific dataset with sample size $n=250$, where $p=0.3$ and $\bm{\beta} = (\beta_0,\beta_1,\beta_2,\beta_3,\beta_4) = (1,-1,-3,1,3)$.
+Despite exhibiting slightly slower mixing behaviours compared to Figure \ref{Fig_Chain_Simu_fix}, the chains, after a burn-in of $1,000$ iterations, converge relatively quickly to the true values of all parameters.
 We also computed Geweke's convergence tests for the values of $p$ and five-dimensional $\bm{\beta}$, with $n=100$ and $n=250$ and $p=0.3${\footnote{Results for the ten-dimensional case are omitted for lack of space but are available on request.}}.
 Table \ref{Tab_Gew} reports the results of Geweke's convergence test \citep{Geweke1992}, that indicate no issues since the absolute values of the test statistics are all lower than $1.96$.